 TIP: Beginner players will benefit from greater paddle control if they select a bat with thin rubber (1.5mm).
 An intermediate player can progress to a thicker rubber as they master control and can start to add speed and spin into their game.

-What do those table tennis racket ratings mean?
+What do those performance ratings mean?

 While you’re searching for a ping pong paddle, you’ll probably start to notice a ‘ratings system’.